nikitaDanilenko/vmm/src/RandomMatrix.md

 Random instances
 ----------------

-`Random` instance for pairs of Random instances that simply generates two values in sequence.
+`Random`{ .haskell} instance for pairs of Random instances that simply generates two values in sequence.

 ``` { .haskell}